denoland/std/decoders/README.md

   options?: IsArrayOptions
 ): Decoder<R[]>;
 function isArray<R>(
-  decoder: PromiseDecoder<R>,
+  decoder: AsyncDecoder<R>,
   options?: IsArrayOptions
-): PromiseDecoder<R[]>;
+): AsyncDecoder<R[]>;
 ```

 `isArray()` can be used to make sure an input is an array.
 If an optional decoder argument is provided, that decoder will be used to process all of the input's elements.

 Options:

-- If you pass the `allErrors: true` option as well as any PromiseDecoders as arguments, then `isArray()` will create a new PromiseDecoder which decodes each index of the input array in parallel.
+- If you pass the `allErrors: true` option as well as any AsyncDecoders as arguments, then `isArray()` will create a new AsyncDecoder which decodes each index of the input array in parallel.

 ### isTuple()